sensei-ml/technical_testing_cadreai/README.md

 - OOP Solid implementation according to a typical machine learning proyect folder structure.
 - Modularization of the project respecting the general structure of the provided code base and the Python best Practices.
 - Proyect design to centralize the execution in the main.py script; explicit pipilne flow in one single file.
-- Use of GPT4 or mini, an affordable alternative and up to the case of the project.
+- Use of GPT-4o mini, an affordable alternative and up to the case of the project.
 - Optimization of the cost of using the OpenAI API: Lemmatization and stopwords removing with NLTK.
 Reduce the number of OpenAI tokens usage.

 ## Challenges